mohamedabdelhady933/eCPPTv2-Notes/Network Penetration Testing/Enumeration/NetBIOS.md

 Null sessions rely on Common Internet File System (CIFS) and Server Message Block (SMB) API, that return information even to an unauthenticated user.

 > net use \\192.168.x.x\IPC$ "" /u:""

+> smbclient //192.168.x.x/folder      with anonymous username and password

 also using smbclient .